The hardest part of any business is rarely deciding how something gets built, but rather defining what is being built.

-The hardest part of any business is rarely deciding how something gets built, but rather defining what is being built.
-That said, there can be a bit of stigma surrounding using an outsourced development team when launching a digital product.
-And although we are an outsourced development studio, having built products both as part of an internal team and an external agency, I have seen success and failures with both approaches.
-Of course, there are 100 ways to skin a cat, but here are some things to consider when assessing if outsourcing is right for you.
+OK, we are an outsourced development studio, but having built products both as part of an internal team and an external agency, I have seen success and failures with both approaches.
+Here are some things to consider when assessing if outsourcing is right for you.

-Building your own team takes time, which, along with money, is usually scarce when starting a business.
-Interviewing candidates, negotiating salaries, and onboarding staff all eat into that time.
 On the other hand, agencies have a team ready to hit the ground running with refined workflows, tight processes, and clearly defined roles and responsibilities.
-So, instead of spending the first weeks deciding between Jira, Trello and post-it notes, an agency can help you skip those stages and get down to the fun stuff of building your product.
+So, instead of spending the first weeks deciding between Jira, Trello and Post-it Notes, an agency can help you skip those stages and get down to the fun stuff of building your product.

 No matter how innovative your business is, chances are some of the pieces will have been solved before.
 Agencies work across businesses and products and can bring a wealth of experience and diversity to the table.
 They have seen the problems you will not know to look for and made the mistakes that you don’t need to.